louislam/uptime-kuma/CONTRIBUTING.md

 - <details><summary>Release Beta</summary>
   <p>

-  1. Draft a release note, check "This is a pre-release"
+  1. Draft a release note, check `This is a pre-release`
   2. Make sure the repo is cleared
   3. `npm run release-beta` with env vars: `VERSION` and `GITHUB_TOKEN`
   4. Wait until the `Press any key to continue`
-  5. Publish the release note as 1.X.X-beta.X
+  5. Publish the release note as `1.X.X-beta.X`
   6. Press any key to continue

   </p>